Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \subsection{Attack Model}

 \Cref{fig:poison_scenario} depicts the setup of this attack.
 We assume that an image generation service is the same as the previous covert channel (\Cref{subsec:covert_channel_attack_model}) and \stealing{} attack (\Cref{subsec:stealing_attack_mode}).
 Likewise, we assume the attacker can only access the image generation service via prompts.
-The attack's goal is to inject prompts with information under their control and leave such content in user generations.
+The attack's goal is to first inject prompts with information under their control and leave such information in user generations.
+The attacker has no prior knowledge about the existing caches in the cache system.
+Thus they have to steal the prompts first and then embed extra information into those prompts.
 In this attack, we use logos to demonstrate the attacker's poisoning capabilities.
 The injected logos can be used for advertisement purposes.